Benunc/interactive-flashcards/README.md

-# Cold War Flashcards
+# Multiple Choice Quiz Generator

-A simple web-based flashcard application for studying Cold War history.
-The application is designed to be easily customizable by adding new JSON quiz files.
+A web-based quiz application that allows you to create and take multiple-choice quizzes on any topic.
+The application supports multiple quiz files, provides immediate feedback, and includes detailed explanations for each answer.
+Perfect for students, teachers, or anyone looking to test their knowledge on various subjects.

 ## Features